Alex George Bio

 I grew up surrounded by the rolling green Appalachian hills of Somerset, Kentucky; a place I affectionately refer to as “the hub of the universe”.
 It is magical there, everything is full of mystery and life.
 As a lifelong homeschool student, I paved my own path through adolescence.
-I played in the dirt, organized punk shows, did yoga, read an age appropriate amount of Chomsky, made church ladies uncomfortable, learned folk dancing, and generally got weird with it.
+I played in the dirt, organized punk shows, did yoga, read an age appropriate amount of anarcho-feminist zines, made church ladies uncomfortable, learned folk dancing, and generally got weird with it.
 In my teens, I had the pleasure of being a founding member of Flashback Theater Co., a professional theatre company changing the face of our community through the arts.

 My path changed forever when I had the immense privilege of spending three summers at Interlochen Arts Camp.
 Coming from a rural background, I wasn’t sure where I would fit in amongst such talented campers from all over the world.
 I was blessed to be wholly embraced by my teachers and peers.
 Interlochen expanded my worldview, and challenged me to pursue my dreams to the highest degree.
 In 2018, I received the Maddy Summer Artist Award for Repertory Theatre.